BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 > insert example

 ## Find
 We now know (and understand) our goal and domain.
 The goal is our needle and the domain our haystack.
-Our goal is solving the defect that is causing the failure as described.
 Finding the defect at the beginning of the cause-effect chain is the main part of debugging.
 Some research showed it can take up to 95% of the time (G. J. Myers.
 The Art of Software Testing.
 John Wiley & Sons, Inc., New York, 1979)

 To make our haystack as small as possible we should reduce it through simplification and isolation.
-Our main tool to do this is the scientific method.
+Our main tool in the toolbox is not the debugger, but the scientific method.

 ### Scientific Method
 The scientific method is the heart of every piece of science in the world, also the science of debugging.